websioux/nxt-php-client/README.md

 ```
 cp nxt-php-client/dummy-config.php nxt-php-client/private-config.php
 ```
-and edit private-config.php with your server address.
+and edit private-config.php with the server address of your choice

-* Add *nxt* as a bash alias of /PATH_TO/nxt-php-client/commands/bootstrap
+* Add *nxt* as a bash alias of /PATH_TO/nxt-php-client/commands/bootstrap (replace /PATH_TO with the absolute location on your machine

 ```
 echo "alias nxt='/PATH_TO/nxt-php-client/commands/bootstrap'" >>  ~/bash_aliases;